Forfar and Kincardine Militia: Long peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of non-commissioned officers and drummer (who were occasionally used to maintain public order) were progressively reduced.
 Donald Ogilvy, who had been major since 1809, was promoted to colonel on 28 February 1828.
 On 11 November 1834, Sir Alexander Ramsay, 2nd Baronet, who had first been commissioned into the regiment as an ensign on 14 September 1803, was promoted to Lieutenant-Colonel.

 Forfar and Kincardine Artillery Militia

 The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: